gperezs/LungCancerDiagnosis-pytorch/README.md

 ## Lung cancer diagnosis

-To run the code save the folder of each patient with the dicom files in the folder `data/ISBI-deid-TRAIN/`.
+To run the code save the folder of each subject with the dicom files in the folder `data/ISBI-deid-TRAIN/` (the program will diagnose all subjects in that folder).
 We already include a subject (LIDC-IDRI-003) in this repository.
 To see a demo with this subject:
 ```
 bash run_diagnose
 ```